hylo-lang/specification/spec.md

 2. The character sequences `/*` and `*/` are multiline comment opening and closing delimiters, respectively.
 A multiline comment opening  delimiter starts a comment that terminates immediately after a matching closing delimiter.
 Each opening delimiter must have a matching closing delimiter.
 Multiline comments may nest, and need not contain any new-line characters.

-3. The character sequences `//` have no special meaning in a multiline comment.
-The character sequences `/*` and `*/` have no special meaning in a single-line comment.
-The character sequences `//` and `/*` have no special meaning in a string literal.
-String and character literal delimiters have no special meaning in a comment.

 ## Tokens